 Simply meeting admissions criteria “on paper” is not enough

 A competitive application is all about being well-rounded as a person and having a balanced application.
 Most business schools have realized, by now, that soft skills are as important as technical skills.
 How well a candidate presents himself or herself goes a long way in the application process.
-You may have a great job and a fantastic GMAT score but could you “sell yourself” to the business school?
+You may have a great job and a fantastic GMAT score, but can you “sell yourself” to the business school?

-Knowing your strengths and weaknesses and devising your application strategy will save you a lot of time, money and energy in admissions process.
+Knowing your strengths and weaknesses and devising your application strategy will save you a lot of time, money and energy in the admissions process.

-We’ve said it before, and will say it again: to come up with the best application strategy, you should evaluate your candidacy objectively.
+We’ve said it before, and we’ll say it again: to come up with the best application strategy, you should evaluate your candidacy objectively.
 We meet with candidates every day who believe their 700+ GMAT scores will get them into the best MBA programs in the world… As you’ve already seen for yourself, a lot more is needed to get into the most competitive business schools.

 Do a self-assessment or hire a career coach to help you (or sign up for a Free 1-on-1 consultation and one of our coaches can do a free assessment for you).
 Then come up with your list of dream business schools and compare yourself with their candidate profiles.
 Do you see yourself fitting in?
 If yes, go ahead and start your application.
 If not, move on to another business school.